hackclub/hackclub/workshops/leadership_team/README.md

 - graduating and haven't decided who will lead next year
 - stressed out by the amount of work it takes to lead your club

 It's tough to lead a good club by yourself and you are much more likely to succeed with a co-leader or two.
-Nearly all our best clubs have more than one leader, so applications with co-leaders will have a slight advantage.
+Nearly all our best clubs have more than one leader, so applications with co-leaders will have an advantage over solo-leaders.